-In an effort to protect its reputation, as well as its customers, eBay account suspensions are on the rise.
+To protect the platform’s reputation and customers, eBay account suspensions are on the rise.
 For sellers, this means disrupted sales and a whole range of other issues.
-Unlike on Amazon, suspensions are relatively hard to get on eBay.
-For this reason, they should be taken very seriously.
+Unlike on Amazon, suspensions are relatively hard to get on eBay, which is why, when they happen, they should be taken seriously by the whole eBay community.

-Was your eBay account suspended?
-Find out what’s wrong and how to fix it fast.
+Was your account suspended?
+Find out what’s wrong, and how to fix it, fast.

 Different types of eBay account suspensions

-With your eBay account suspended, you can’t sell, bid or contact customers.
-In fact, you can lose sales because shoppers can retract their bids.
+After your account’s been paused, you can’t sell, bid or contact customers.
+In fact, you can lose sales because shoppers can retract their bids, and even get your eBay seller account suspended indefinitely.

-But some eBay account suspensions are worse than others.
-Listed below are the three different types.
+But some account suspensions are worse than others.
+Listed below are the three ways anyone trying to sell on eBay can be suspended.

 1. Account holds

 If your account has been put on hold, don’t panic.
-This is usually the sign of a minor slip-up.
+This is usually a sign of a minor slip-up.

 2. Account restrictions